 If Activated but Not in Support of a Contingency Operation:

 You do not qualify for TAMP and your active duty benefits end immediately.
 You may purchase the Continued Health Care Benefit Program or you can search for more affordable options that meet your family's needs through the Health Insurance Marketplace.

 You are covered for any illness, injury or disease sustained or aggravated in the line of duty. >>Learn More

 Prescription Drug Coverage

-For your son or daughter to remain eligible and enrolled in TRICARE Young Adult, you must also be eligible for TRICARE benefits through TAMP or by purchasing TRICARE Reserve Select.
-If you are not eligible for TAMP or TRS upon deactivation, your child's eligibility for TRICARE Young Adult also ends.
+For your child to remain eligible for and enrolled in TRICARE Young Adult, you must also be eligible for TRICARE benefits through TAMP or by purchasing TRICARE Reserve Select.
+If you are not covered by TAMP or TRICARE Reserve Select when you deactivate, your child's eligibility for TRICARE Young Adult also ends.

 In this scenario, your child would also qualify to purchase the Continued Health Care Benefit Program.